A perfect swirl of whipped cream can be the crowning gem atop your dessert—if you have a good cream whipper.

 Finally, we evaluated how easy each model was to load, charge with gas, empty, and clean and how easy it was to change tips.
 Some whippers had finicky inner pieces that moved around when we changed tips or slippery, hard-to-turn handles that made recharging difficult.
 We preferred products with grippy rubber or plastic handles, sturdy gaskets that stayed in place, and tips that easily screwed onto the nozzle.
 We also gave an edge to whippers that were dishwasher-safe.

 Ultimately, we concluded that the convenience of a good cream whipper is worth paying more for: It not only makes it easy to create professional swirls and dollops of whipped cream but can also can hold cream for several days in the refrigerator.
-Our top two options are priced at $99.27 and $69.00, but they were the only models that produced consistent, flawless results.
-Our favorite, the iSi Gourmet Whip ($99.27), made perfect, restaurant-worthy rosettes and was sturdy and comfortable for pros and novices alike (note that iSi also makes our lowest-ranked whipper, so check the model numbers when purchasing).
+Our top two options are priced at roughly $100.00 and roughly $70.00, but they were the only models that produced consistent, flawless results.
+Our favorite, the iSi Gourmet Whip (about $100.00), made perfect, restaurant-worthy rosettes and was sturdy and comfortable for pros and novices alike (note that iSi also makes our lowest-ranked whipper, so check the model numbers when purchasing).

 We tested nine 1-pint cream whippers, following manufacturers’ instructions for loading, charging, and dispensing whipped cream and for cleaning.
 We used generic nitrous oxide chargers unless the product’s manual specified to use branded chargers.
 Each whipper was rated on its comfort, control, dispensing, and ease of use.
 Prices shown were paid online, and products appear in order of preference.